SushovanNP/Inhumane-Treatment-of-Animals-ITA-/README.md

 The annotation file contains the filename, start and end timestamps for the abuse if present in the video, the duration of the video, label as 'abuse' or 'no_abuse' and the type of abuse: 'industrial', 'personal', 'sport' or 'no_abuse'.
 The ITA directory structure is currently suitable for binary classification, 'abuse' or 'no_abuse' but can be changed for multiclass classification using the annotation file.

 The initial test, train and val sub directories have 350, 75 and 75 video samples respectively.

+The files have been zipped into 20MB files using 7zip.
+7zip can be used to extract them all.
+The directory structure is as such:
+ITA
+--test
+----abuse
+      1_a.mp4
+      ...
+      ...
+----no_abuse
+      ...
+      ...
+      ...
+--train
+----abuse
+----no_abuse
+--val
+----abuse
+----no_abuse